asyncPranav/Obsidian/Java doubts/Doubt 24 - Final Method.md

 ✔ **Static methods in interfaces are implicitly final.**
 ✔ **If you need a `final` method, use an `abstract class` instead of an interface.**

-Would you like a practical example showing when to use an interface vs. an abstract class? 😊

-4o